forbole/juno/README.md

 ## Config

-Cortana takes a simple configuration.
+Farium takes a simple configuration.
 It needs to only know about a Postgres instance and a Tendermint RPC node.

 Example: